 Managing Your Implant

 Although affordable dental implants are highly effective and are highly recommended teeth replacement procedure, they don’t always last a lifetime.
 Unlike natural teeth, dental implants cannot be infected with dental decay and dental cavities.
-However, they can be faced with dental implants complications like those stated above.
+However, they can be faced with dental implant complications like those stated above.
 It is, therefore, important that before you commit yourself to dental implants, ensure that you set realistic expectations, and engage the service of a professional dental practitioner.
 And once you have your dental implants inserted, keep them in good dental condition by maintaining proper oral hygiene practices and visiting your dentist regularly.